Calling All Trail Users:

-Keeping your dog in control keeps people, other dogs, livestock and wildlife safe.
-Others may not appreciate your dog's company; if not sure, ask before allowing your dog to approach them.
+Keeping your dog in control keeps people, other dogs, livestock, and wildlife safe.
+Others may not appreciate your dog's company.
+Dogs must be ON LEASH at all times.
 Please do not let your dog approach others unless invited.
-Dogs must be on leash in the Basin unless you're in an off-leash area.
-In areas where leashes aren't required keep your dog nearby and under control.
 Be aware - check signs and follow area regulations.

 Pick Up Poop

 Phew!
-Dog poop stinks, is not natural to the Basin and others can step in it.
-Pack a pick-up bag or grab one at the trailhead and always pick up your dog's poop-wherever it's left.
+Dog poop stinks, is not natural to the Basin, and others can step in it.
+Pack a pick-up bag or grab one at the trailhead and always pick up your dog's poop wherever it's left and find a trash can to discard.

 Stick to Trails